💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

-Vendasta’s pricing is predictably complicated.
+Vendasta’s pricing is somewhat complicated.
 Here are the CliffsNotes.

 2. Onboarding fees.
 All tiers beyond Free and Startup have onboarding fees ranging from $500 to $1,500 unless you’re paying annually, in which case they will wave the onboarding.

 3. Seats.
 This is something new they started charging for after I left.
 Their website says $49/mo. per seat.
 I wouldn’t be surprised if it’s negotiable.